add529/DatabaseProject/README.md

 The username and password to logging into the management software are username:**USER** and password:**password**

+The structure of this repository is as follows: .class files are located in /bin and .java files (source code) are located in /lib.
+The JDBC connector can be found in /lib
 All project documentation is located in the Documents folder of this repository.

 **The contents of Documents**:
 - Manuals
 - Presentation slides